gyana/django-invitations/README.md

 ## About

+> This a fork of [django-invitations](https://github.com/bee-keeper/django-invitations).
+By March 2022, the original project wasn't being updated and I needed it to be compactible with Django 4.0+ for my own projects.

 Generic invitations solution with adaptable backend and support for django-allauth.
 All emails and messages are fully customisable.

 Originally written as an invitations solution for the excellent [django-allauth](https://github.com/pennersr/django-allauth), this app has been refactored to remove the allauth dependency whilst retaining 100% backwards compatibility.